U.S. Route 31W: Major intersections

+Related routes

 Tennessee State Route 41

-State Route 41 (SR 41) runs as a secret, or hidden designation, throughout US 31W’s routing from the US 41 (SR 11) junction in Goodlettsville to the SR 259 junction at the Kentucky state line near Mitchellville.
+State Route 41 (SR 41) runs as a secret, or hidden designation, throughout US 31W's routing from the US 41 (SR 11) junction in Goodlettsville to the SR 259 junction at the Kentucky state line near Mitchellville.

-Special routes

 Bowling Green bypass

 From the 1950s to the 1980s, a bypass route of US 31W ran around Bowling Green, Kentucky.
 It was replaced by rerouting US 31W onto the bypass.

 Elizabethtown bypass

-US Route 31W By-Pass is a four-lane expressway in Elizabethtown, Kentucky.
-It starts at an at-grade intersection with Kentucky Route 1136, bypasses the west side of town and it ends at another at-grade intersection with US Route 31W on the northern side of Elizabethtown.
-The southern end can be reached via either KY 1136 on the south side, or following the Western KY Parkway from the at-grade intersection with US 31W/KY 61to the interchange after the WK Parkway/I-65 junction.
+U.S. Route 31W By-Pass is a four-lane expressway in Elizabethtown, Kentucky.
+It starts at an at-grade intersection with Kentucky Route 1136, bypasses the west side of town and it ends at another at-grade intersection with US 31W on the northern side of Elizabethtown.
+The southern end can be reached via either KY 1136 on the south side, or following the Western Kentucky Parkway from the at-grade intersection with US 31W/KY 61to the interchange after the WK Parkway/I-65 junction.